 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 Our services are absolutely FREE to you.

 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), North American Recovery, Inc. is a legitimate collection agency founded in 1993 and incorporated in 1995.
 The BBB established a profile page for NAR in 1993.
-NAR is listed as a collection agency and billing service.
-Buzzfile estimates NAR’s annual revenue at $2.2 million and the size of its headquarters staff at 19 employees.
+North American Recovery is listed as a collection agency and billing service.
+Manta estimates North American Recovery’s annual revenue at $10 to 20 million and the size of its headquarters staff at 20 to 49 employees.

 According to its website, NAR “prides itself on treating every customer with respect and dignity” and has “established a reputation of being an honest and fair collection agency.”
 NAR claims to “generate industry-leading results with virtually NO consumer complaints.”
 NAR employs a “standard collection model that easily meets the needs of the majority of today’s businesses …and can readily analyze… client needs and create a customized approach, when appropriate.”

 North American Recovery “performs primary, secondary, and tertiary collections…using experience, technology, and capabilities…to quickly identify and effectively process… placements and get down to the business of collecting…money.”
 NAR also utilizes “local attorneys who work exclusively for us as well as a network of nationwide attorneys…to manage the litigation process…during legal action…if a consumer ignores… phone calls and letters or refuses to pay.”

 NAR also offers its Interim Billing Solutions (IBS).
 IBS “is a first party, pre-collect step in between the billing company, and a traditional collection agency.”
 NAR’s IBS service includes first-party “customer care” telephone calls and letters and is sold as a business outsourcing service to medical and healthcare providers.